BUPE.ME | Telemedicine with Suboxone

-Next, we want to know more about your history with addiction, treatment, Suboxone, medical, surgical, family, psychiatric, and legal history.
+Next, we want to know more about your medical history, medications, medical, surgical, family, psychiatric, and legal history.
 Then there are two documents for you to review in great detail and sign.
 These are somewhat lengthy but important documents called a narcotics agreement and an informed consent document.

 Finally, there is a series of videos for you to watch and answer some fairly specific questions.
 After all this is completed, you are ready to begin interacting with us through live, real-time telemedicine.
 Again, all through your smartphone.

 WHAT WILL MY FIRST TELEMEDICINE ENCOUNTER BE LIKE?